 In 2016, Final Recipe was wide-released in China in more than 3,240 theaters.
 The Hollywood Reporter noted how the director “conjures a non-exotic piece out of a territory-trotting narrative, where every place is made to seem like home.”
 Prior to its release, Final Recipe was selected as the opening film in the Culinary Cinema sections of the Berlin and San Sebastian international film festivals.

-Kim's latest works include a virtual reality trilogy about the issue of U.S. military camp towns in South Korea.
+Kim’s latest works include a virtual reality trilogy about the issue of U.S. military camp towns in South Korea.
 The first of the trilogy, Bloodless, (2017) transforms the controversial issue of crimes by U.S. military personnel stationed in South Korea into a personal and emotional experience.
-Bloodless received Best VR awards at Venice International Film Festival, Thessaloniki International Film Festival and Bogotá Short Film Festival.
+Bloodless received Best VR awards at the Venice International Film Festival, Thessaloniki International Film Festival and Bogotá Short Film Festival.
 Filmmaker Magazine featured Bloodless as the Best VR Storytelling of 2017.
-The second part of the trilogy Tearless (2020) premiered at the Venice Film Festival accompanied by metaverse of “Monkey House,” a medical prison that detained U.S. comfort women who were suspected to have STDs.
+The second part of the trilogy Tearless (2020) premiered at the Venice Film Festival accompanied by metaverse of “Monkey House,” a medical prison that detained U.S. women who were suspected to have STDs.

 Kim is widely recognized as an innovative instructor who uses media for social justice.
 She has taught at Harvard University as the first Asian woman at her department and was awarded a Certificate of Teaching Excellence in 2014.
 In 2018, Variety listed Kim as one of the “Top Teachers in Film, TV” noting Kim’s “keen understanding of the future of entertainment technology.”